 The Department of Transportation, with Council approval, shall:

-(1) Establish a method of determining current needs and costs of the entire multi-modal transportation requirements in the State which will be utilized in allocating capital funds by transportation capital improvement program.
-The needs and costs will be updated annually.
+(1) Establish a method of determining current needs and costs of the entire multi-modal transportation requirements in the State which will be utilized in allocating capital funds for the Capital Transportation Program.
+The costs will be updated annually.

 b.
 The formula based process shall not be utilized for setting priorities for dirt roads, suburban street aid projects, municipal street aid projects or system preservation projects.
 System preservation projects will be prioritized based upon performance measures established in the Department for pavement management, bridge management and safety management projects.

-(4) Update and prepare annually a statewide Capital Improvement Program for submission to the Council of Transportation.
-The first year of the Program shall consist of transportation programs and projects to be advanced in that year based upon the prioritization ranking process specified in paragraph (2) of this section.
+(4) Update and prepare biennially a statewide Capital Transportation Program for submission to the Council on Transportation.
+The current year of the Program shall consist of transportation programs and projects to be advanced in that year based upon the prioritization ranking process specified in paragraph (2) of this section.
 No program or project will be funded for implementation except those that can with reasonable certainty be advertised for bid that year.
-Proposed projects or programs for the remaining years of the 6-year Capital Improvement Program shall be pursued in accordance with the prioritization ranking process specified in paragraph (2) of this section.
+Proposed projects or programs for the remaining years of the 6-year Capital Transportation Program shall be pursued in accordance with the prioritization ranking process specified in paragraph (2) of this section.
 The estimated cost of the Program for each year shall not exceed the estimated federal and state funds available for transportation purposes during that year.
 The estimated federal and state fund availability will be developed annually by the Department of Transportation based upon the dollar amount of funds available and the ability to use the funds for a specific program or project.

 (5) Review any priority changes that would result in the introduction of new projects or programs to a proposed or adopted Department Capital Improvements Program and make recommendations on such priority changes or introduction of new projects or programs based on the criteria and formula-based process which establish the priorities or projects and programs.
 The Department shall fully document its recommendations in a written report to the Council on Transportation.